 Photo: Alinea Caviar Oysters®Courtesy of Grant Achatz

-For the anniversary Achatz said the team shifted up through their kitchen gears in a “serious and dramatic way”.
-The smells and sounds coming from the kitchen reminded Achatz of the old days, as the team nimbly pivoted back from French comfort food to the level of the craft they loved to cook at.
+For the anniversary, Achatz said the team shifted up through their kitchen gears in a “serious and dramatic way”.
+The smells and sounds coming from the kitchen reminded him of the old days, as the team nimbly pivoted back from French comfort food to the level of the craft they loved to cook at.
 “This whole thing was like a magnification of the very essence of Alinea and what we set out to do 15 years ago.”